-With respect to cost-benefit balance, we obtained feedback that the implementation and transition costs were significant while the effect on the amount of revenue recognised in the financial statements was limited.
-In further standard-setting projects, the IASB should pay more attention to ensuring that the benefits of the new or amended Standard exceed the costs of implementing it.
+With respect to cost-benefit balance, we obtained feedback that the implementation and transition costs were significant while the effect on the amount of revenue recognised in the financial statements was often limited.

-Also, the ongoing costs appear to remain still significant for some industries.
+Also, the ongoing costs remain still significant for some industries.
 The main cost driver appears to be data collection to meet disclosure requirements.
 We suggest that the IASB should seek an exchange with users of financial statements to evaluate whether and to what extent these disclosures are relevant for investment decisions making.